 Phoummala Schmitt opens up to host Alex Navarro about the unconventional career path that led her to becoming a Microsoft advocate.
 Listen in as they discuss taking control of your career path, training courses, and even a little cloud strategy.

-Alex: At SolarWinds, HQ in Austin, Texas.
+Alex: At SolarWinds headquarters in Austin, Texas.
 I’m Alex Navarro with SolarWinds TechPod.
 This is A Hero’s Journey.

 Phoummala: So, my background is also virtualization and storage and that’s pretty much where I’ve been up until July 23rd, 2018 where I crossed over into the vendor side.

 Alex: Phoummala Schmitt is my guest today.
 She’s a Microsoft advocate and is also known as “exchange goddess” on Twitter.
 She dropped by the studio to discuss women and girls in IT, free tools, and her own personal IT journey.

 Phoummala: And it’s been a wonderful ride.